 There are 135 steps to climb from the Spanish Square to the French church Trinità dei Monti on the Pincio.
 The staircase was inaugurated in 1725.
 The obelisk was erected in 1789.

 The stairs were restored in 2015-16 with the help of the Bulgari fashion house.
-You are not allowed to sit on the stairs or eat.

 The steep Pincio Hill limits the city center to the east and offers numerous wonderful viewpoints.
 In the park of the Pincio you can rent bicycles and pedal cars for the children.
 The terrace of the Pincio is a popular viewpoint over Piazza del Popolo.